-Cardinal Newman School expects learners' personal devices and mobile phones to be kept in a secure place during the school day.
+Cardinal Newman School expects learners' personal devices and mobile phones to be kept in the school office during the school day.

-If a learner needs to contact his/her parents or carers they will be allowed to use School the office phone.
+If a learner needs to contact their parents or carers they will be allowed to use the school phone in the office.

-• Parents are advised to contact their child via the school office, exceptions may be permitted on a case-by-case basis, as approved by the Headteacher.
+Parents are advised to contact their child via the school office, exceptions may be permitted on a case-by-case basis, as approved by the Headteacher.